MuhdHanish/kanban_board/README.md

 To use the Kanban Board, follow these guidelines:
 - Create new tasks by clicking the "Add Task" button.
 - Drag tasks between different columns (backlog, todo, active, completed) to update their status.
-- On medium screen devices delete tasks by clicking the delete button on the task card.
-On large screen devices, you can delete tasks by dragging them into the "burbareel" component.
+- On medium screen devices for moving tasks between columns, select the desired column from the dropdown menu on the task card and delete tasks by clicking the delete button on the task card.
+- On large screen devices Drag-and-drop functionality for moving tasks between different stages and you can delete tasks by dragging them into the "burbareel" component.
 Simply drag a task card over to the designated area, and it will be deleted automatically.

 ## Feedback